danielbereza50/courseProjects/README.md

 https://www.guru99.com/full-stack-developer.html

-MAMP:
+LAMP (phpMyAdmin, CPanel and WHM is the interface):

-    • Mac Server OS on which you’re running an
+    • Linux Server OS on which you’re running an

     • Apache web server with